25RA/AirShield-Aerial-Threat-Detection/README.md

 * Web-based interface for interacting with the detection system
 * Modular architecture for easy extension and experimentation

+## Dataset

+The dataset used for training is not included in this repository due to size limitations.

+The project was trained using aerial object image/video datasets containing classes such as:

+- Drone
+- Bird
+- Helicopter
+- Airplane

+You can use any similar aerial object dataset to retrain the models.

 ## Technology Stack

 ### Programming Language